Power Tester

 And since playwright sharding does not keep a track of time each test takes, this means, there will be some runners that will finish early and some that will finish late.
 Eventually your total test run time will be bottlenecked due to the slowest running tests.

-Often the only way team tries to bring down total exeuction time is by increasing the number of runners, which increases both the cost but also the waste per runner since not all runners are utilized to their full potential.
+Often the only way team tries to bring down total execution time is by increasing the number of runners, which increases both the cost but also the waste per runner since not all runners are utilized to their full potential.

 2. uneven-test-run